ecosense-au-dk/karibu-tutorial/helloworld.md

             EXAMPLE_PRODUCER_CODE,
             connector, new ExampleSerializer());

-Below we dig into details of the project code and the channel connector.
+Below we dig into details of the producer code and the channel connector.

-### The project code semantics
+### The producer code semantics

 Message queue systems do not retain information about the producer of a message.
 Thus for the backend to know how to deserialize the payload and to know which collection to store the object in, you have to identify yourself as producer of the data.
-This is done using the *project code*: the producer's unique ID.
+This is done using the *producer code*: the producer's unique ID.

-In Karibu the project code is exactly 8 characters (UTF-8) that uniquely must identify the producer as well as what version of the data is sent.
+In Karibu the producer code is exactly 8 characters (UTF-8) that uniquely must identify the producer as well as what version of the data is sent.

-The format is defined as
+The format used in EcoSense is defined as

     // Karibu uses a 8 character (UTF-8) code to
     // identify the producer of data, called